 photos from 2009 Paris-Roubaix

 The tough thing about comparing the differences between US and Euro races is that the brunt of the comparison lies on the fans and in the courses themselves.
-While the course at Battenkill has been called one of the toughest in the country, mainly due to its use of the steep dirt roads surrounding Cambridge, New York the race simply does not have the cobbles, ancient towns and historical relevance that Belgium and France provide.
-And besides all that, the fans are the element that European races such as Gent Wevelgem, Ronde Van Vlaanderen and of course Paris-Roubaix have making them some most exciting races running.
-One million fans lined the course last year at Roubaix, compared with the the few hundred Battenkill spectators.
+While the course at Battenkill has been called one of the toughest in the country, mainly due to its use of the steep dirt roads surrounding Cambridge New York the race simply does not have the cobbles, ancient towns and historical relevance that Belgium and France provide.
+And besides all that, the fans are the addition that European races such as Gent Wevelgem, Ronde Van Vlaanderen and of course Paris-Roubaix have making them some most exciting races running.
+One million fans that lined the course last year at Roubaix alone compared with the the few hundred Battenkill spectators.

-While Battenkill does not have the history that a race like Paris-Roubaix it is not that far off in terms of comparison.
+While Battenkill does not have the history that a race like Roubaix it is not far in terms of comparison.
 Possibly, the race falls into a category here in the States that no one knows what to do with.
 It is very obviously a single day “hard man” road race, with the focus on rough terrain and coming this early in the season the race defies categorization.
 ROAD magazine did a full feature on the race last year and more importantly the surprising number of Professional teams that showed up.
-BMC rider, Jackson Stewart, raced Battenkill two years ago.
-Last year he raced Roubaix, taking an early ride to the showers after giving his bike to Tony Cruz.
+Professional Racer Jackson Stewart, a member of last years winning BMC team raced it 2 years ago- last year he raced Roubaix.
 His comments on the race fell into line with that of ROAD.

-While Battenkill doesn’t have cobbles it has dirt & gravel roads that are similar, where many times there is only one good line where there isn’t much of a possibility to move up.
-Another element that makes Battenkill a truly hard race is the short, steep hills.
-The hills add a level of difficulty to the race as you have to climb on dirt and descend on dirt and at times you are approaching the entrances and exits of the sections at high speeds—challenging each riders handling abilities.
+While Battenkill doesn’t have cobbles it has dirt/gravel roads that are similar, where many times there is only one good line there isn’t much of a possibility to move up.
+Another element that makes Battenkill a truly hard race is the short hills.
+The hills add a level of difficulty to the race as you have to climb on dirt and descend on dirt and at times you are approaching the entrances and exits of the sections at high speeds.
+Challenging each riders handling abilities.
 That part of the country is extremely beautiful and the terrain makes for a uniquely hard race.
 I’m glad America has such a race.

 That being said the Tour of The Battenkill is the best thing in years to come along and even starting to make that American Classics claim is the right way to go.
 Rapha-Condor-Sharp team director John Herety on what it would take to make this race into a viable “classic.”
 His response was certainly a little humorous in its reference to not only television, but also the shining North Star of Texas, Lance Armstrong.